Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: Introduction

 \section{Introduction}

 Exascale simulations of turbulent reacting flows have recently become possible~\cite{wimer2023visualizations,alexander2020exascale,malaya2023} due to a sustained investment in the co-design of modern high performance GPU-based computing architectures and performance-portable simulation software \cite{Esclapez2023, henrydefrahan2022, HenrydeFrahan2024, treichler2017s3d, mira2023hpc}.
 As simulation capabilities grow, so does the complexity of the research questions that can be addressed computationally.
-It is now possible to consider detailed interactions between turbulence and chemistry in the context of multicomponent and alternative fuels ~\cite{Pignatelli2023,felden2018including}, novel ignition strategies \cite{Chung2023,tang2021probabilistic}, and pollutant formation\cite{Grader2023,Jaravel2017,mathieu2015experimental,attili2014formation}.
-As chemical kinetics models grow in size and complexity, they tend to exhibit an increasingly broad range of time scales, and ultimately become extremely ``stiff'' relative to the turbulent flow dynamics.
-As discussed in Ref.\cite{balos2024} operator-splitting has proven to be an effective framework for coupling stiff chemical kinetics to flow solvers, but even when using the most recent chemistry integration approaches of this type (e.g., \cite{Shi2012,Kodavasal2016,wu2019pareto,Mao2023}), reacting flow simulations employing a finite rate chemistry description can spend half or more of the computing resources required for the full simulation in the chemistry component of the solve alone~\cite{Lu2009}.
-Reducing the size of chemical mechanisms based on a-priori knowledge remains a key strategy to mitigate the computational burden of these studies.
+It is now possible to consider detailed interactions between turbulence and chemistry in the context of multicomponent and alternative fuels ~\cite{Pignatelli2023,felden2018including}, novel ignition strategies \cite{Chung2023,tang2021probabilistic}, and pollutant formation~\cite{Grader2023,Jaravel2017,mathieu2015experimental,attili2014formation}.
+Enabling these detailed investigations, the chemical kinetic models employed have also grown in size and complexity, exhibiting an increasingly broad range of time scales and ultimately becoming extremely ``stiff'' relative to the turbulent flow dynamics.
+As discussed in Ref.~\cite{balos2024}, operator-splitting has proven to be an effective framework for coupling stiff chemical kinetics to flow solvers, but even when using the most recent chemistry integration approaches of this type (e.g., \cite{Shi2012,Kodavasal2016,wu2019pareto,Mao2023}), reacting flow simulations employing a finite rate chemistry description can spend half or more of the computing resources required for the full simulation in the chemistry component of the solve alone~\cite{Lu2009}. \revone{To mitigate the cost of the chemistry integration, several approaches have been developed.
+From a computational standpoint, it was shown that the integration of the chemical system can be greatly accelerated through preconditioning approaches \cite{mcnenly2015faster,walker2023generalized}.
+In addition, the matrices used to represent the chemical systems can be strategically sparsified thereby allowing to leverage efficient sparse-linear algebra methods \cite{curtis2018using}.
+In addition, the chemical mechanisms integrated can also be simplified \cite{turanyi2014analysis}.
+Among the latter strategies, reducing the size of chemical mechanisms based on a-priori knowledge remains a key strategy to mitigate the computational burden of reacting flow simulations \cite{lu2006linear}.}